Skip to main content

 You can avoid Rent Abatement claims by resolving items in an Official Notice by the due dates.
 Call your inspector and arrange a reinspection before the due date.
 That way, we can reinspect all the items.
 If an inspector grants you an extension, it will only stop legal action.
 It will not stop rent abatement claims.

-If your tenant applies for abatement, we will notify you by mail at least 10 days before the hearing.
-We will send you a copy of the application, the hearing time, date, and location.
+If your tenant applies for a default abatement award, we will notify you by certified mail.
+If your tenant requests a hearing, we will notify you by certified mail at least 10 days before the hearing.
+We will send you a copy of the default award, the hearing time, date, and location.
 It's important that you or your agent appear at the hearing.
 Failure to do so will result in a decision based only on the tenants testimony.

-After the hearing, the HE has up to 20 days to make a decision.
+After the hearing, the Hearing Examiner has up to 20 days to make a decision.
 They will decide if the tenant may abate rent, and if so, how much the tenant may abate for each violation.
 The rent abatement award amount follows the guidelines in the Ordinance.
-Under the ordinance, tenants may not abate rent until the HE orders it.
-Abatement ordered by a hearing examiner goes back to the date of the first inspection.
+Abatement ordered by a Hearing Examiner goes back to the date of the first inspection date unless the tenant proved the problem existed earlier in their tenancy.

 The tenant can deduct money from future rent payments if the property owner